DO I HAVE AN ANGER MANAGEMENT PROBLEM?

 Drug or Alcohol Addiction : Angry outbursts, particularly when they seem to come out of nowhere, can be caused by alcohol intake or by the effects of drug taking.
 You can read more about anger and alcohol.

 Mental illness : Sometimes anger can be a symptom of a deeper physiological or psychological issue, such as depression or bi-polar disorder.
 These illnesses can cause patients to respond to minor irritations in an overly irritable or angry way.
-Indeed, therapists, counsellors and psychologists have found that as many as 44% of people who suffer from depression experience inappropriate expressions of anger from time to time (http://www.psychiatrist.com/supplenet).
+Indeed, psychologists have found that as many as 44% of people who suffer from depression experience inappropriate expressions of anger from time to time (http://www.psychiatrist.com/supplenet).

 Anger itself is not a negative thing and can actually be a very healthy and appropriate feeling or emotional response.
 Certainly, if someone does something unacceptable or damaging to someone else, it is expected that you might experience feelings of anger.
-Indeed, psychologists and counsellors agree that anger is a normal and healthy human emotion.
+Indeed, counsellors agree that anger is a normal and healthy human emotion.
 It is only when a person responds inappropriately to their angry emotions, or loses control of their anger, that you might find you have an anger management problem.

 (This article is electronically protected - Copyright © Associated Counsellors & Psychologists Sydney PTY LTD)